News

 Screen cap: AHL TV

 The Hershey Bears downed the Wilkes-Barre/Scranton Penguins, 2-1 Wednesday night at the Giant Center in Hershey.
-The victory movdx the Bears record to 13-4-0 on the season.
+The victory the Bears record to 13-4-0 on the season.

 Hunter Shepard got the start between the pipes for the Bears.
 Joel Blomqvist got the start in goal for the visiting Penguins.
 The forward lines and defensive pairs for the Bears: